CertifiableStudios/Stuffed/README.md

 # brian-image

-Hey, and welcome to out new game!
+Hey, and welcome to our new game!

 If you want to see the quick instructions, take a gander :eyes: right here :point_down: